boyter/boyter.org/content/posts/sloc-cloc-code.md

 Time to experiment with memory maps and file reading in Go.

 Memory maps are something I started and finished knowing very little about.
-Wikipedia has a pretty good overview https://en.wikipedia.org/wiki/Memory-mapped_file but as far as I can tell in principle using them avoids the overhead of a syscall and you can use the kernels memory space to read files avoiding the memory copy.
-In short it can be much faster at the expense of potentially wasting some memory due to the way it organises bytes.
+Wikipedia has a pretty good overview https://en.wikipedia.org/wiki/Memory-mapped_file but as far as I can tell in principle using them avoids the overhead of a sys-call and you can use the kernels memory space to read files avoiding the memory copy.
+In short it can be much faster at the expense of potentially wasting some memory due to the way it organizes bytes.

 It was also around this time I started tweeting my results.

 Comparisons to ripgrep brought out some discussion with Andrew Gallant probably better known as BurntSushi and the author of ripgrep.
-He was mostly interested in the lackuster speed I was getting from ripgrep.
+He was mostly interested in the lackluster speed I was getting from ripgrep.
 This was pretty quickly established to be due to me using WSL on Windows which is known to have disk performance issues.
-If you read the ripgrep announcement you can see he comprehensively proves that mmaps are not as fast as you would belive.
+If you read the ripgrep announcement you can see he comprehensively proves that mmaps are not as fast as you would believe.
 This also came out in our brief twitter conversation.
-Not that I don't belive him but I would like some independent confirmation, and I wanted to find out at what point are memory maps worth using.
+Not that I don't believe him but I would like some independent confirmation, and I wanted to find out at what point are memory maps worth using.

 The first question I had was what is the average file size for the Linux Kernel.
 With this we can test on a file of a similar length and know if reading such a file using memory maps is faster.